wp-plugins/newsletters-lite/readme.txt

 The software works the way you do so you can focus on creating newsletters and giving your website the necessary exposure!

+Enjoy the plugin and let us know if you need any assistance!

 == Installation ==

 This section describes how to install the plugin and get it working.

 e.g.

-1. Upload `wp-mailinglist` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress